rhagelstrom/BetterCombatEffects/README.md

 ### Changelog BCE Gold vs BCE
   * IMMUNE: CUSTOM([effect]) Immune to an effect where [effect]is an effect in custom effects window
-  * ATURN - Enable effect on the start of the next turn
+  * ATURN - Enable effect on the start any turn
   * DUSE - Disable effect if a tag in the effect is used
   * Save vs Condition - Saves against conditions and damage types will automatically be granted adv/dis based on the traits of the actor making the saving throw
   * ADVCOND,DISCOND: [condition] or [damage type]- Explicit advantage/disadvantage when rolling a save vs condition or damage type